chesterwizzle/Haikuverse/README.md

 *   **Poet Network Social Management (`PoetNetworkScreen`):**
     * A user navigates from the `SettingsTab` to the `PoetNetworkScreen`, which houses three tabs for social management.
-        * **Followers Tab:** The client calls the `getFollowersDetails` Cloud Function.
-The UI displays the list, and the "Follow Back" button calls `followUser`, triggering a full UI refresh to show the updated state.
+        * **Followers Tab:** The client calls the `getFollowersDetails` Cloud Function on initial load.
+The "Follow Back" button triggers a local, optimistic UI update that instantly changes the button's state while the `followUser` or `unfollowUser` function is called in the background.
+The list is not re-fetched, ensuring a fast, responsive experience.
-        * **Following Tab:** The client calls the `getFollowingDetails` Cloud Function.
-An "Unfollow" action calls `unfollowUser`, but the UI updates its local state optimistically (changing the button and hiding the date) without removing the tile, allowing for an "undo" action until the user navigates away.
+        * **Following Tab:** The client calls the `getFollowingDetails` Cloud Function on initial load.
+An "Unfollow" action optimistically removes the user's card from the list immediately while the `unfollowUser` function is called in the background.
+If the backend call fails, the card is seamlessly re-inserted into the list.
-        * **Find Friends Tab:** The client calls the `searchPoetsByNickname` Cloud Function with the user's query.
-The UI displays the results, and the follow/unfollow buttons call the appropriate backend functions, optimistically updating the button state and follower count on the specific card in real-time.
+        * **Find Friends Tab:** The client calls the `searchPoetsByNickname` Cloud Function.
+The follow/unfollow buttons trigger an optimistic update on the specific poet card, instantly changing the button state and follower count.
+A temporary "pending" state prevents multiple rapid taps, and the UI will roll back to its original state if the backend call fails.

 *   **In-App Constellation Sharing & Deep Linking (Viral Discovery Loop):**
     * This workflow begins when a user taps the "Share" icon in the `FableDetailPopup`.
 This action opens the `FollowerShareModal`, which fetches the user's followers list via the `getFollowersDetails` Cloud Function.
 The user selects one or more recipients and taps "Send," triggering the `shareConstellation` Cloud Function.
 This backend function atomically creates `constellationShare` notification documents for each recipient.